kd2org/opodsync/README.md

 ### Docker

 See [Docker Hub](https://hub.docker.com/search?q=opodsync) to find community distribution for Docker.
+Please don't report Docker issues here, this repository is only for software development.

 ### Configuration